core-wg/oscore/draft-ietf-core-object-security.md

 This section contains the test vector for the following messages:

-* CoAP GET /tv1 request protected with OSCORE
+* CoAP GET /tv1 request protected with OSCORE, includes:
+  - Uri-Path: "tv1"
+  - Object-Security option
 * 2.05 Content response, with payload: "Hello World!", protected with OSCORE.
 The response does not contain a kid nor a Partial IV.
+The response includes:
+  - Object-Security option
 * 2.05 Content response, with payload: "Hello World!", protected with OSCORE.
 The response does not contain a kid, but contains a  Partial IV.
+The response includes:
+  - Object-Security option

 The Security Context is the output of {{key-der-tv}}, with default values for alg, KDF and replay window, and with Sender Sequence Number 20 for the client and 0 for the server.
 All the values are reported in the following sections.